Tucson Padres: The Move to Tucson

-On October 19, 2010, it was announced that a site in Escondido, California had been selected for the new home of the Portland Beavers.
+On October 19, 2010, it was announced a site in Escondido, California had been selected for the new home of the Portland Beavers.
 The new ballpark was scheduled to open in April 2013.
 Until the move to Escondido could be completed the Padres would play their home games at Kino Veterans Memorial Stadium in Tucson, Arizona.
 In May 2011, citing reasons of proposed redevelopment revenue confiscation by the State, the ballpark plans in Escondido were placed on indefinite hold.